HR Governance: Definition & Importance

 The Two Components of HR Governance

-Within the intricate tapestry of HR Governance, a duality emerges, giving rise to two indispensable components that shape the very essence of how an organisation manages its human resources.
-These components, strategic and operational, function in tandem, weaving a comprehensive framework that not only addresses the day-to-day intricacies of HR but also aligns the workforce with the broader objectives of the organisation.
+Within the intricate tapestry of HR Governance, a duality emerges, giving rise to two indispensable components shaping the essence of how an organisation manages its human resources.
+These components, strategic and operational, function in tandem, weaving a comprehensive framework that addresses the day-to-day intricacies of HR and aligns the workforce with the organisation's broader objectives.

 1. Strategic Component

-At the helm of HR Governance stands its strategic component, a visionary force that seeks to align human resource practices with the overarching goals and objectives of the organisation.
+At the helm of HR Governance stands its strategic component, a visionary force that seeks to align human resource practices with the organisation's overarching goals and objectives.
 This is not a mere exercise in synchronisation but a deliberate effort to position the workforce as a strategic asset, a catalyst for organisational success.

 Strategic Workforce Planning